PrefectHQ/prefect/docs/guides/big-data.md

 1. Big data

-Big data doesn't have an agreed upon, precise definition.
+Big data doesn't have an widely accepted, precise definition.
 For this guide, we're talking about data that's causing you difficulty in terms of time or memory, without you taking steps to optimize your code.

 ## Optimizing your Python code with Prefect for big data